basilhendroff/truenas-iocage-wordpress/README.md

 The WordPress jail created by this script is designed to work behind a reverse proxy.

 ### Prerequisites (Other)
-Although not required, it's recommended to create a Dataset named `apps` with a sub-dataset named `wordpress` on your main storage pool and nested sub-datasets `wp` and `db`.
-Many other jail guides also store their configuration and data in subdirectories of `pool/apps/` If these datasets are not present, directories `/apps/wordpress/wp` and `/apps/wordpress/db` will be created in `$POOL_PATH`.
+Although not required, it's recommended to create a Dataset named `apps` with a sub-dataset named `wordpress` on your main storage pool and nested sub-datasets `files` and `db`.
+Many other jail guides also store their configuration and data in subdirectories of `pool/apps/`

+For optimal performance, set the record size of the `db` dataset to 16 KB (under Advanced Settings in the FreeNAS web GUI).
+It's also recommended to cache only metadata on the `db` dataset; you can do this by running `zfs set primarycache=metadata poolname/db`.

+If these datasets are not present, directories `/apps/wordpress/files` and `/apps/wordpress/db` will be created in `$POOL_PATH`.

 ### Installation
 Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/freenas-iocage-wordpress`.
 Then change into the new `freenas-iocage-wordpress` directory and create a file called `wordpress-config` with your favorite text editor.
 In its minimal form, it would look like this: